Cray-HPE/docs-csm/operations/hardware_state_manager/Lock_and_Unlock_Management_Nodes.md

 ***NOTE: When unlocking NCNs, you must unlock their NodeBMCs as well.***

+***NOTE: The following steps assume both the management nodes and their BMCs are marked with the Management role in HSM.
+If they are not, see [Set BMC Management Role](Set_BMC_Management_Role.md).***

 #### To unlock all nodes (and their BMCs) with the _Management_ role.

-1. Unlock the management nodes.
+1. Unlock the management nodes and BMCs.
    ```bash
    ncn# cray hsm locks unlock create --role Management --processing-model rigid
    ```